HISTORY OF THE PRIORAT

 1835: THE ECCLESIATICAL CONFISCATIONS OF MENDIZÁBAL

-In 1835 Spanish Prime Minister Juan Álvarez Mendizábal issued decrees known as the Desamortización Eclesiástica de Mendizábal.
-Driven by the period’s anti-clerical impulses as well as a belief that small landowners would use the land a whole lot more efficiently than the Church, the decrees confiscated property from monastic orders and distributed it to local citizens.
-In a sign that, after years of abusing their power, the monastery at Escaladei was looted by locals looking for gold the day after the Carthusians left.
+IIn 1835, Spanish Prime Minister Juan Álvarez Mendizábal issued decrees known as the Desamortización Eclesiástica de Mendizábal.
+Driven by the period’s anti-clerical impulses, as well as a belief that small landowners would use the land more efficiently than the Church, the decrees confiscated property from monastic orders and distributed it to local citizens.
+In a sign of revolt after centuries at the hands of the church’s power, the monastery at Escaladei was looted by locals looking for gold the day after the Carthusians left.
 Several days later, it was set on fire.
-Within two years, Escaladei was almost completely destroyed.
+Within two years, Esacaladei was almost completely destroyed.

 END 19TH CENTURY: PHILLOXERA HITS PRIORAT

-In 1862, a French wine merchant named Monsieur Borty decided it would be a smashing idea to import vines from America to his country.
-Unfortunately, in doing so he imported a deadly American plant louse named phylloxera.
-The American louse immediately set about killing France’s vines, which unlike New World vines were not immune to it.But by the end of the 19th Century phylloxera arrived in the Priorat.
-There, it went about killing the local vines with predictable competence.
-The wine industry in teh Priorat almost disappeared.
+In 1862, a French wine merchant named Monsieur Borty decided it would be an innovative idea to import hardy vines from America to his country to withstand the winter cold.
+Unfortunately, in doing so, he imported a deadly American plant louse named phylloxera.
+With no natural immunity, the American vine pest set about systematically killing vines across the whole of Europe.
+By the end of the 19th Century, phylloxera had arrived in the Priorat.
+There, it went about devastating the local the local vines with the same ruthless efficiency.
+With their vines withering and dying, the wine industry in the Priorat almost disappeared entirely.

 20TH CENTURY: CIVIL WAR